BetterRobotics/BrewZilla/README.md

 ```

 Auto reboot will kick in and you should have your program running after the loading screen.

-arduino pics for wiring will come shortly or check the brewzilla.ino file for info input / output pins.
+Arduino pics for wiring will come shortly or check the brewzilla.ino file for info input / output pins.

 <b>65L Setup</b>

 If your using a 65L model you will need to change the type setting in the brewzilla.ino file to "#define MODEL 0" then run

 `cd ~/BrewZilla && make clean upload`